clay-carey/medaka_zebrafish_regeneration/README.md

 ## Code
 R markdown code used to process data and generate all figures for the manuscript can be accessed in the [Final_code folder](https://github.com/clay-carey/medaka_zebrafish_regeneration/tree/master/Final_code)

+## Data

+### Raw data
+Raw sequencing data for each sample can be accessed here

+### Processed Data
+Processed gene expression matricies for each sample can be accessed HERE Integrated data are available as individual seurat files are available HERE